 A 1960s room goes bad when everything shouts.

 Orange wall.
 Shag rug.
 Globe light.
 Plastic chair.
 Busy wallpaper.
-Do all of it at once and the room starts looking like a set.
+Do all of it at once and the room turns into a set.

 The Room Should Not Look Like a Costume